 Why draw on black paper?

 Black paper is a great surface to draw on because it offers you a very different art-making experience.
-White paper (or canvas) is really the norm in terms of a drawing surface, so by using black paper we extend our creative thinking and push new boundaries in our art-making.
+White paper (or canvas) is really the norm in terms of a drawing surface, so by exploring black paper drawing we extend our creative thinking and push new boundaries in our art-making.

-Drawing on black paper offers us a new challenge in which to grow and develop our drawing skills.
-Mostly it’s a lot of fun and with the right medium drawing on black paper can be beautiful and incredibly striking.
-This can be a great addition to an art journal or sketchbook, it can be gifted to a friend or could exhibited and sold.
+Drawing on black paper offers us a new challenge to grow and develop our drawing skills.
+Mostly it’s a lot of fun and with the right medium drawing on black paper can be beautiful and striking.
+This can be a great addition to an art journal or sketchbook; it can be gifted to a friend or exhibited and sold.

 Tips to remember when drawing on black paper